aweymo-ui/thesis/content/2_presentation.md

     <p class="symbol">&#10042;</p>
 </div>
 <br>

+**So why this period, region and focus and why am I approaching this as a digital public history project as opposed to a traditional thesis?**

 I believe that examining commercial imagery from the gilded age through the progressive era is a culturally insightful 40 year window.
 Some of the first materials that we would recognize as modern advertising emerged during this time, well before the concept of “branding” and public relations.
 Despite the incredible influence of advertising and public relations on American culture, historical analysis of these materials remains critically under researched in the academic landscape, particularly outside of the focus of New York and Chicago agencies.